feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 176 that from this point the Chinese movement was being transformed from the socio-cultural base of the Tiong Hoa Hwee Koan into the political arena.

-As | noted earlier, the meeting in Semarang on 11 November 1917 confirmed the influence of the-Sin Po group in directing Chinese opinion against the People's Council, by focusing on the Netherlands-subject Law.
+As I noted earlier, the meeting in Semarang on 11 November 1917 confirmed the influence of the-Sin Po group in directing Chinese opinion against the People's Council, by focusing on the Netherlands-subject Law.
 This Chinaoriented group kept reminding the Chinese of the Dutch East Indies that they were 'guests' in the colony, and they could not be considered Netherlands subjects.
 There was therefore no benefit in joining the People's Council.
 According to this group, the Netherlands-subject law and the Dutch offer of Chinese participation in colonial government was a plot to isolate the Chinese of the Dutch East Indies from China, their country of origin.140 It further argued that Dutch laws were distorted in such a way that the Chinese position in the Netherlands Indies was degraded.141 In addition, the Chinese were unfairly treated by the Dutch government, having to pay double taxation, being placed under the Native Court of Justice, deprived of Dutch education, and much else.
-Therefore it urged that the Chinese fight the Netherlands-subject Law, that they should remain Chinese.142 |
+Therefore it urged that the Chinese fight the Netherlands-subject Law, that they should remain Chinese.142 I

 After the Semarang meeting of November 1917, the Sin Po